VIB-PSB/ksrates/docs/usage.rst

     The output files are generated in the ``paralog_distributions/wgd_elaies`` directory, i.e. ``/elaeis.ks.tsv`` for whole-paranome, ``elaeis.ks_anchors.tsv`` for anchor pairs and ``elaeis.ks_recret_top2000.tsv`` for reciprocally retained gene families.

     Using multiple threads to parallelize the analysis will reduce the compute time.
-The ``--n-threads`` option configures the number of threads to use (set this according to your available resources, i.e. CPUs/cores; e.g. 10 or more cores running on a compute cluster).
+The ``--n-threads`` option configures the number of threads to use (set this according to your available resources, i.e. CPUs/cores; e.g. 10 or more cores running on a computer cluster).

 5. Launch the *wgd* ortholog *K*:sub:`S` analysis to estimate the ortholog *K*:sub:`S` values *for each required species pair*.
 These are listed in ``rate_adjustment/elaeis/ortholog_pairs_elaeis.txt``::